---

 ### Key ideas

-- **Family-wise error rate (FWER):** The probability of making *any* false positive across all tests.
+- **Family-wise error rate (FWER):** The probability of *any* false positive across all tests.
 Bonferroni controls this.

 - **False discovery rate (FDR):** The expected *proportion* of rejected hypotheses that are false.
 BH controls this.

 - **Bonferroni correction:** Test each hypothesis at $\alpha / m$ instead of $\alpha$.
+Justified by the union bound.

 - **Benjamini-Hochberg (BH) procedure:** Sort p-values; find the largest $k$ where $p_{(k)} \le (k/m) \alpha$; reject hypotheses $1, \ldots, k$.
+Controls FDR at $\alpha$.

 - **P-hacking (data dredging):** Trying many analyses and reporting only the one that produces $p < 0.05$.
 Researcher degrees of freedom (Simmons et al., 2011) make invisible multiplicity.